 When you're unable to consolidate all the information that you know about your customers, you can easily wind up asking them the same questions twice.
 Getting information about who your customers really are turns into a slow and error-prone process.
 When you have a centralized repository of knowledge about your users and a reliable infrastructure for gathering data on them, however, you can put much more effective and subtle collection practices into place.

 A great example of this is progressive profiling.
-You want to ask your users questions about who they are and why they're using your product, but you know that slamming your users with a huge form as soon as they sign up kills your conversion rates.
+You want to ask your users questions about who they are and why they're using your product, but you know that slamming your users with a huge form as soon as they sign up ruins your conversion rates.
 With Auth0, you can create a Rule that triggers every time your users log in.
 You can ask them questions intermittently—throughout their customer journey—rather than giving them a huge survey up-front.

 Auth0 helps you store all of this information through creating profile records.
 You can gather information from an existing identity (like a Facebook profile), an Auth0 Rule, or information the user adds to their profile.
 Each users' profile record will get updated as data rolls in, to keep all of that valuable information accessible.